Microchip-MPLAB-Harmony/quick_docs/source/basic/create_hello_world_sam_mcus/readme.md

 2. The above step triggers these actions in MCC:
     - Generate the code as per the configurations done.
-    - Place the generated code and required MPLAB Harmony framework files in the MPLAB Harmony project directory, in this case: *C:\Users\HarmonyProjects\tech_brief\firmware\src*.
+    - Place the generated code and required MPLAB Harmony framework files in the MPLAB Harmony project directory, in this case: *C:/Users/HarmonyProjects/tech_brief/firmware/src*.
     - Add all generated codes and MPLAB Harmony framework files into the MPLAB Harmony project, as shown in the following figure.

     <img src = "images/figure1_19.png" width="360" height="620" align="middle">